Randolph Turpin: Personal life

 Turpin met Adele Daniels when training in America for the return fight with Robinson.
 They started a relationship and he promised to marry her and bring her to England.
 He lost touch with her when he went back home but they rekindled their relationship when he returned to America for the Olson fight.
-Following the fight she accused him of rape and assault.
+Following the fight, she accused him of rape and assault.
 Turpin was arrested but she dropped the charges during the course of the subsequent trial and settled for an out of court payment.
 Turpin denied her allegations and stated that she was trying to get her revenge on him for reneging on his promise to marry her.

 The incident led to Randolph falling out with his brother Dick whom he blamed for telling Daniels what had happened in his first marriage.

 Turpin developed a reputation for being a playboy and womaniser during his peak years and was named in a divorce action, where a husband alleged that Turpin had committed adultery with his wife.

-Turpin met his second wife Gwyneth (née Price, 1925-1992) the daughter of a Welsh farmer whilst training for the Robinson fight at Gwrych Castle in Wales.
-They married in 1953 and had four daughters, Gwyneth, Annette, Charmaine and Carmen.
+Turpin met his second wife Gwyneth (née Price, 1925–1992) the daughter of a Welsh farmer whilst training for the Robinson fight at Gwrych Castle in Wales.
+They married in Wellington, Telford in 1953 and had four daughters, Gwyneth, Annette, Charmaine and Carmen.

+He had a keen interest in reading American comic books, when he wasn't busy training, he would often be found reading them on the grounds of Gwrych Castle in the evenings and when he was done, he'd fold them into his pocket, he was also interested in reading poetry.